joe-at-startupmedia/cheek-turner/README.md

 Note: `cheek-spreader` is not an upstream/downstream fork and has no-relation to this repository.

+> 📄 This bump to v1 introduces a storage backend switch, moving from jsonline logs to sqlite.
+This might introduce the need to adjust your long-term log storage approach.

 ## Getting started

 Everything about how you want the scheduler to function is defined in a schedule specification written in YAML.
 Start by creating this specification using the below example.
 Note, this structure should be more or less self-explanatory, if it is not, create an [issue](https://github.com/datarootsio/cheek/issues).